-To enroll in a credit-generating internship, login to my.evergreen.edu and go to the "Individual Study Contracts" section under "Students."
-At the top of that page, select "Create New Contract," then select the internship form, the graduate level of study, and create a name for the contract.
-You will then be prompted to select the number of credits.
-The system guides you through drafting the contract by asking you for learning objectives and activities, which should be determined in consultation with your faculty sponsor and field supervisor.
-In order to register for credits, the contract is a formal document that must be approved by all parties: student (electronic), faculty sponsor (electronic), and field supervisor (hard copy) before finally being approved by the Director.
-Before the Director electronically approves, the field supervisor must sign a hard copy and the hard copy must be given to the Assistant Director.
-Once all signatures are obtained, the student is registered.
-The hard copy and all approvals must be submitted by the fifth day of the quarter to avoid late registration fees.
+To enroll in a credit-generating internship, login to my.evergreen.edu and go to the "Individual Study Contracts."
+Select a term and create a new contract.
+The system guides you through the process of drafting the contract.
+The contract is a formal document that must be electronically approved by all parties: student, field supervisor, faculty sponsor, and Director prior to registration.
+The student does not enter a CRN to register.
+Instead, once all signatures are obtained, the student is registered.
+All approvals must be completed by the fifth day of the quarter to avoid late registration fees.